-Fees to the auditors of USD 45 thousand (without VAT) for ordinary audit was expensed in 2018.
+Fees to the auditors of USD 63 thousand (without VAT) for ordinary audit was expensed in 2019.
 For more information on fees paid to KPMG, see note 3 in the consolidated accounts.

 The Company has no other employees than the CEO and CFO.
 See note 17 in the consolidated accounts for more information regarding remuneration to senior management.
-Board of directors expenses were USD 143 thousand in 2018.
+Pension costs totaled USD 13 thousand in 2019 and covered two employees.
+Board of directors expenses were USD 138 thousand in 2019.

-Other interest and financial inome in 2018 includes USD 2.7 million of guaranty fees from its subsidiaries and USD 0.4 million of interest income on bank balances.
+Other interest and financial inome in 2019 includes USD 2.5 million of guaranty fees from its subsidiaries and USD 0.5 million of interest income on bank balances.

-Other interest and financial expenses in 2018 includes interest expense on the Aker loan of USD 0.7 million.
+Other interest and financial expenses in 2019 includes interest expense on the Aker loan of USD 32 thousand.